ktaka-ccmp/google-oauth2-example/Readme.md

 ![Customer no-auth](./images/NoauthCustomer.png "Customer page - no auth")

-The Customer page, which fetches the data from the API server, is sensitive.
-Therefore the page must not be seen by unauthenticated users, and the API server must not provide requested data.
+The Customer page, which fetches the data from the API server, is not restricted.
+Therefore the page can be seen by unauthenticated users.

 ##  How the app works with authentication